XanaduAI/SFOpenBoson/doc/tutorials/bosehubbard.rst

 We can see that this matches the results obtained in the Strawberry Fields documentation.

-Note that, as before, we can output the decomposition as applied by the Strawberry Fields engine using ``eng.print_applied()``.
+Note that, as in the forced quantum harmonic oscillator tutorial, we can output the decomposition as applied by the Strawberry Fields engine using ``eng.print_applied()``.

 On an arbitrary network